TedSinger/xvinyl/README.md

 # xvinyl
-`xvinyl` helps fake a tiling window manager
+A utility for a non-tiling window manager to fake some tiling actions

 Call: